-Has it won any awards?
+Has your organization won any awards?
 Received any special media coverage about its programs?
 Been commended by a professional association?
-Collect articles from newspapers and magazines and professional journals.
+Collect articles from newspapers, magazines, and professional journals.
 Look for letters of support from other organizations and testimonials from clients.
 Put together a "credibility" or "bragging" file and keep it up to date.

 Copies of Publications Your Organization Has Produced

 Look for an annual report, newsletters, and press releases.
 Investigate your website for information.
 Examine the 990s, committee reports, evaluations of any kind, surveys of clients or volunteers, and board minutes.
 Sit down with the budget and try to understand the flow of income and expenses.
 Ask the financial officer to help you understand the financial underpinnings of your organization.